xpresserjs/env/readme.md

 The following ENV variables are REQUIRED but not found.
 [ 'API_KEY' ]
 ```
-If you uncomment the `ApiKey` line in your env file, your result will be
+If you uncomment the `API_KEY` line in your env file, your result will be
 ```
 {
   APP_DOMAIN: 'localhost',